Click HERE to hear the clip of me sharing this on the Teachers Off Duty Podcast on Bored Teachers

-Click HERE to read about it on TODAY
+Click HERE to read about it on Yahoo!

 Honestly I created this as a result of having my high school students refuse to complete assignments, taking zeros, refusing to participate in class activities, extreme apathy, etc. I wanted to create an approach that would allow them to see that this approach to a “work” environment won’t be effective when they graduate and walk out those double doors.
 I wanted them to see that right now their “school work” simulates their place of work.